 The prevalence is unknown.
 To date, 114 cases have been described.

 Patients with KS have a distinctive facial appearance comprised of brachy-microcephaly, midface hypoplasia, unusual eyebrow shape, synophyrs, cupid bow upper lip, full everted lower lip, protruding tongue and prognathism.
 With age, facial features become coarser and dental anomalies, like retention of primary dentition, are seen.
 Birth weight is normal but half of children go on to suffer from obesity.
 Childhood hypotonia causes motor delay but most children walk independently by age 2 or 3.
 Most patients have moderate to severe intellectual disability with expressive speech delay and little speech development (nonverbal communication is possible).
-Additional features include congenital heart anomalies (atrial septal defects, pulmonary valve stenosis and bicuspid aortic valve, ventricular septal defects), genital defects in males (hypospadias, cryptorchidism, micropenis), renal defects (hydronephrosis, chronic renal insufficiency, renal cysts, vesico-ureteral reflux), epilepsy, recurrent infections, severe constipation and hearing problems.
+Additional features include congenital heart malformations (interauricular communication, ventricular septal defects, bicuspid aortic valve, pulmonary valve stenosis (see these terms)), genital defects in males (hypospadias, cryptorchidism, micropenis), renal defects (hydronephrosis, chronic renal insufficiency, renal cysts, vesico-ureteral reflux), epilepsy, recurrent infections, severe constipation and hearing problems.
 In adolescence/adulthood behavioral problems (aggressive/emotional outbursts, attention deficit problems, self-mutilation and severe sleep disturbances) can begin.
 Autistic-like behavior can be noted earlier in some children.
 Recurrent pulmonary infections, overweight and behavioral problems seem to be reported more often in those with KS due to a point mutation, whereas microcephaly, short stature, respiratory complications and tracheomalacia are more frequently seen in those with KS due to a 9q34 microdeletion.

 KS is caused by either a point mutation in the euchromatic histone-lysine N-methyltransferase 1 (EHMT1) gene (rarely) or by a microdeletion in the chromosome region 9q34.3 (seen in >85% of cases), leading to the loss of the entire gene.
 This gene encodes an enzyme that modifies histone function and is essential for normal development.
 Larger deletions (>1mb) are associated with more severe symptoms.